griddynamics/Behavior-Analytic-Starter-Kit/Chapter 4.md

 =============================================
 To Launch Recommendation Engine
 -------------------------------
 Let’s begin at looking at the recommendation engine by starting one up.
-Go to Applications -> Recommendation Engine -> Launch -> Advance Launch.
+On Qubell portal, go to Applications -> Recommendation Engine -> Launch -> Advanced Launch.

 ![Recommendation engine advanced launch](Images/rec engine adv launch.png)

-Leave all fields at their default values, except three:
+Leave all fields at their default values, except these:
 - Set name to "myEngine"
 - Set environment to "Test"
 - Set auto-destruction to "4" hours
 - Set revision to blank
-- Set slave quantify to "4", as a default
+- Set slave quantify to "4", as default

 Press “Launch."